zouharvi/hmm-rust/README.md

 ### Smoothing

 I also experimented with rudimentary smoothing.
 This can be done easily by changing the initial probabilities in the constructor (class `HMM`) to some parameter `alpha` instead of zeroes.
-Since probabilities are scaled up by the factor of `4096`, it makes sense to use higher values.
+Since probabilities are scaled up by the factor of `1500`, it makes sense to use higher values.

 Interestingly enough, the performance increased by tinkering with start and transition probabilities and not emission probabilities.
-Furthermore, setting initial transition count to a negative number `-32` and `-16` resulted in the best results (I did not employ grid-search, so there surely exists a better set of parameters.
-The resulting (train, eval) accuracies were (92.47%, 82.14%) and (81.63%, 74.48%) for Rust and Python respectively.
-This is an improvement of (+0.32%, +0.45%) and (+1.93%, +1.13%) for Rust and Python.
-The resulting inferences are stored in `data_measured/{p,r}-de-eval{,-smooth}.tt`.
+Furthermore, setting initial transition count to a negative number `-32` resulted in the best results (I did not employ grid-search, so there surely exists a better set of parameters.
+The resulting (train, eval) accuracies were (92.47%, 82.15%).
+This is an improvement of (+0.32%, +0.46%).
+The resulting inferences are stored in `data_measured/{p,r}-de-eval-smooth.tt`.

 ### Ice cream